leyendanerd/istio-flaskapp/istio-resouces/install-istio.md

 ### 2 Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:

 kubectl label namespace default istio-injection=enabled

+### Ensure that there are no issues with the configuration:

+istioctl analyze

+istioctl analyze -namespace ns